Ray-Lab01/CICLOPv2.0_waterdynamics/README.md

 The above dependncies can be installed seperately or using the yml file provided.
 And viola!
 You are ready to delve into the vast world of protein cavities.

 A detailed turotial is also provided to help you get accustomed to the tool's usage.

-For more help with input flags try
+For more help with input flags
 CICLOP -h
 or
 python3 CICLOP.py -h